 I had a lot of fun making this cake.
 There were so many colors I could’ve used, but I settled on yellow, orange, blue, red, and a nice mint green.
 The boy’s mom wanted smiley faces incorporated into the cake without using too much yellow, so I settled on using mint green fondant as the base color for the cakes.

-I recently got an order to make a cake that I’ve never made before- an Asian/ Sushi themed cake!
-I was really excited to make this cake and I think it came out pretty good..
+I recently got an order to make a cake that I’ve never made before- a Sushi themed cake!
+I was really excited to make this cake and I was pretty happy with how it came out.

 What do you think?